What is Linear Perspective in Renaissance Art?

 Death and Posthumous Recognition

-Niccolò Machiavelli’s influence as a political philosopher truly soared after his death.
+Niccolò Machiavelli’s influence as a political philosopher indeed soared after his death.
 His works, especially The Prince, shaped the discourse on political reality and strategy, making him a pivotal figure in modern political philosophy.

 Final Years

-During this time, Machiavelli focused on writing, producing some of his most influential works including The Prince.
+During this time, Machiavelli focused on writing and produced some of his most influential works, including The Prince.
 These final years were marked by personal and political reflection, leading to profound insights into power dynamics and human nature.
-On June 21, 1527, Machiavelli passed away in Florence.
-Despite his death, his thoughts on power and governance continued to resonate, influencing thinkers and leaders across generations.

 Legacy and Memorials